JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 ---
 layout: post
-title:  "How to use an Existing Recognizer for Decoding in Kaldi"
+title:  "How to use an Existing GMM Recognizer for Decoding in Kaldi"
 date:   2016-09-12
 categories: kaldi
 comments: True